attackingzcash/attackingzcash.github.io/family-tree/index.md

 </a>

-The category of "Komodo Asset Chains" contains dozens of blockchains which have shielded transaction support.
-Hush Smart Chains are similar but focus purely on Proof-of-Work (not Proof-of-Stake) use cases and are focused on privacy-by-default use cases.
+The category of "Komodo Asset Chains" contains dozens of blockchains which have shielded transaction support. <a href="https://github.com/MyHush/hush-smart-chains" target="_blank">Hush Smart Chains</a> are similar but focus purely on Proof-of-Work (not Proof-of-Stake) use cases and are focused on privacy-by-default use cases.
 This is sometimes calles "z2z" because sending to zaddrs is required and sending from a zaddr to a transparent address is